sascha432/hass_mqtt_raid_status/README.md

 ## Automation Alarm

-To trigger any alarm if the raid fails, you can add an automation if the state of the sensor changes from `Clean` or `Active` to another state
+To trigger any alarm if the raid fails, you can add an automation if the state of the sensor changes from `Clean` or `Active` to another state.
+Other states might be `Degraded`, `Resync`, `Rebuild`, ...
+Check the mdadm man page for more details